Wreck-It Ralph: Plot

-A despondent Ralph returns to Fix-it Felix, Jr. and learns from Mayor Gene about the game’s fate.
-He notices that the Sugar Rush cabinet displays Vanellope as an actual playable character.
-Suspecting that Candy has deceived him, he returns to Sugar Rush and interrogates Bill, who admits that Candy erased Vanellope's code and locked away the memories of the game's characters so that nobody would know her actual role.
-He explains that if Vanellope completes a race, all of Candy's changes will be deleted and the game will reset, meaning Vanellope will no longer be a glitch.
-Ralph frees Felix from Candy's prison, repairs the kart, and reconciles with Vanellope, who enters the race.
-During the race, the Cy-Bugs emerge and start destroying the game; Calhoun, Felix, and Ralph help evacuate the characters.
+Upon returning to Fix-It Felix, Jr., which has been evacuated, Ralph notices a picture of Vanellope on the Sugar Rush cabinet.
+He returns to Sugar Rush and interrogates Sour Bill for answers, who reveals that King Candy stole Vanellope's code.
+King Candy's edits to the code also have ensured no one but himself knows Vanellope's true role.
+However, if Vanellope completes a race, the game will reset itself, deleting all of King Candy's changes.
+Ralph frees Vanellope and Felix from the dungeon.
+Felix fixes Vanellope's kart.
+Vanellope belatedly enters the race, but the Cy-Bugs emerge and start destroying the game.
+Calhoun, Felix, and Ralph help evacuate the characters.

-Unaware of this development, Candy attempts to ram Vanellope off the track, causing them both to glitch.
-Their glitching inadvertently reveals Candy to be Turbo, a video game character who secretly took over Sugar Rush after he inadvertently caused his own game, TurboTime, to be unplugged.
+Unaware of the Cy-Bugs, King Candy attempts to ram Vanellope off the track, causing them both to glitch.
+The glitching unmasks King Candy as Turbo, who secretly took over Sugar Rush after surviving the unplugging of TurboTime.
 Vanellope flees as Turbo is devoured by a Cy-Bug, which fuses with him into an insectoid monster.
-Everyone but Vanellope evacuates, as glitches cannot leave their games.
-Remembering from Hero's Duty that a beacon will draw and destroy the Cy-Bugs, Ralph battles Turbo and collapses the Mentos roof of Diet Cola Mountain, creating a glowing eruption which lures and destroys Turbo and the Cy-Bugs.
+Remembering from Hero's Duty that a beacon will draw and destroy the Cy-Bugs, Ralph battles Turbo and collapses the Mentos roof of Diet Cola Mountain, creating a glowing eruption that lures and destroys Turbo and the Cy-Bugs.
 Vanellope rescues Ralph and crosses the finish line.
 The game resets, revealing her as the true ruler of Sugar Rush, though she keeps her glitching ability, considering it an advantage.

-Ralph returns to his game, content with his role as a villain and respected by his fellow characters.
+Ralph returns to his game, content with his role as a bad guy and finally respected by his fellow characters.
 Felix and Calhoun marry, and Ralph watches Vanellope become Sugar Rush's favorite character.